indmdev/Free-Telegram-Store-Bot/README.md

 6. Run this command in your terminal: "pip install -r requirements.txt"
 7. Set up a free ngrok account at https://ngrok.com
 8. Open another terminal and Run your Ngrok
-9. Setup your new Bot at https://t.me/Botfather
+9. Setup your new Bot at [@BotFather](@https://t.me/Botfather)
 10. Open the config.env file
-11. Add your Bot Token (Provided to you by @BotFather)
+11. Add your Bot Token (Provided to you by [@BotFather](@https://t.me/Botfather))
 12. Add your Ngrok URL
 13. Add your Store Currency
 14. Save and close the file
-16. Run the "python store_main.py" command in your terminal from "Free-Telegram-Store-Bot-main" folder
+16. Run the "python store_main.py" command in your terminal from the "Free-Telegram-Store-Bot-main" folder
 17. Completed